Azure-Samples/multimodal-rag-code-execution/README.md

 1. Tag-based Search for optimizing really long user query, e.g. Generation Prompts
 1. Modular and easy-to-use interface with Processors for customizable processing pipelines
 1. Smart chunking of Markdown tables with repeatable header and table summary in every chunk
+1. Support for the two new embedding models `text-embedding-3-small` and `text-embedding-3-large`, as well as for `text-embedding-ada-002`
 1. Dynamic semantic chunking with approximate fixed size chunks (soon)